Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 Fast settlement for topping up between gaming sessions and real-world spending

 The cashback token matters more than the rate.
 Bitget at 8% BGB feeds back into the exchange where most gamers already trade gaming tokens.
-KAST K Card at 4% pays in MOVE, native to the Movement chain ecosystem where new gaming projects are launching. xPlace Platinum earns SOL-ecosystem rewards for Solana gamers who want cashback in the token they already stake and use in-game.
+KAST K Card at 1.5% USD is a stablecoin-funded daily-spend card. xPlace Platinum earns SOL-ecosystem rewards for Solana gamers who want cashback in the token they already stake and use in-game.

 COCA scales to 8% at Elite tier (staking 30K $COCA, free Starter is 1%) - the pragmatic pick for gamers who want stablecoin cashback without token volatility risk.
 Coinbase at 4% offers rotating crypto rewards you can direct into your chain of choice. ether.fi Core earns 3% cashback with restaking yield on ETH collateral for gamers in the Ethereum L2 ecosystem.